setrar/DigitalSystems/doc/data/digital-hardware-design-using-vhdl-in-a-nutshell.md

 `o1, ..., oz` are __all__ arrows that output the corresponding round block of your diagram.
 __all__ and no more.
 They must absolutely be all assigned at least once during the process execution.
-As the VHDL control structures (`if`, `case`…) can easily prevent an output signal from being assign, we strongly advice to assign each of them, unconditionally, with a constant value `<default_value_for_oi>` at the beginning of the process.
+As the VHDL control structures (`if`, `case`…) can easily prevent an output signal from being assigned, we strongly advice to assign each of them, unconditionally, with a constant value `<default_value_for_oi>` at the beginning of the process.
 This way, even if an `if` statement masks a signal assignment, it will have received a value anyway.

 Absolutely nothing shall be changed to this VHDL skeleton, except the names of the variables, if any, the names of the inputs, the names of the outputs, the values of the `<default_value_for_..>` constants and `<statements>`.